-Policy 1: Big Creek Park and Aldrich Point should be regularly maintained.
-County staff shall coordinate efforts to ensure that adequate, properly-zoned property is available to serve all local residents' recreational needs.

-- Policy 2: Trespassing on private lands adjacent to public parks shall be discouraged by the development of signage for the park facility that explains the extent of the area for public use and encourages respect for private property rights.
-The county and the Oregon Department of Parks and Recreation shall coordinate in this effort. - Policy 3: Additional locations for public recreational access or expansion of existing facilities should be jointly considered by interested state agencies and the County to assess needs and protect the environment.
+- Policy A: Big Creek Park and Aldrich Point should be regularly maintained.
+County staff shall coordinate efforts to ensure that adequate, properly-zoned property is available to serve all local residents' recreational needs. - Policy B: Additional locations for public recreational access or expansion of existing facilities within the Northeast Planning area should be jointly considered by interested state agencies and the County to assess needs and protect the environment.
 Non-intensive recreational uses of the shoreland and water areas that are compatible with the rural character of the area (such as bird watching, canoeing, fishing, hiking, etc.) shall be preferred over noisy, high intensity uses.
-In consideration of expansion of existing or potential recreational facilities along the river, therefore, a public hearing shall be held to assess the needs of the area, and based on the intensity of use, the following standards met: - a.
-Access from U.S. Highway 30 must be appropriately located and designed to provide for safe exit from and entry to the highway by large motor homes and vehicles pulling trailers. - b.
-State or County roads connecting U.S. Highway 30 with access points must be capable of handling the types and volumes of traffic that such a facility would create. - c.
+In consideration of expansion of existing or potential recreational facilities along the river, therefore, a public hearing shall be held to assess the needs of the area, and based on the intensity of use, the following standards met: - 1.
+Access from U.S. Highway 30 must be appropriately located and designed to provide for safe exit from and entry to the highway by large motor homes and vehicles pulling trailers. - 2.
+State or County roads connecting U.S. Highway 30 with access points must be capable of handling the types and volumes of traffic that such a facility would create. - 3.
 The impacts of site development and the resulting traffic upon local residential areas shall be carefully considered.
-The County will develop clear and objective standards to ensure that proposals will not have undue impacts on local citizens. - Policy 4: Existing public land shall be preferred for public recreational development prior to acquiring additional locations.
-Land trades should also be considered in order to keep property on the tax rolls. - Policy 5: Clatsop County shall utilize population and demographic projections to determine how changes will affect recreational needs and amenities. - Policy 6: The County shall install bilingual directional and information signs at its facilities. - Policy 7: Clatsop County shall establish an educational program to inform park users about safety and proper ways to interact with nature in order to preserve it.
-The County shall also post information about the permitted activities within parks along with interpretive signage. - Policy 8: The County shall minimize or eliminate reduce run-off from the use of pesticides and herbicides in public parks in order to protect public health.
+The County will develop clear and objective standards to ensure that proposals will not have undue impacts on local citizens.